Bon1138/wiki-brackets-shell/Writing-V8-Extensions.md

 All of the JavaScript functions in the <code>brackets.fs</code> and <code>brackets.app</code> objects are backed by native code in the application shell.
 This document describes how it all works.

+You should read the [Architecture Overview] (https://github.com/adobe/brackets-shell/wiki/Architectural-Overview) document before reading this document.

 ## V8 Extensions

 The native code is hooked up to JavaScript through a V8 Extension.
 General information on V8 Extensions (along with other ways to integrate with JavaScript in CEF) can be found on the CEF wiki: